KarlComSe/FramtidshjulAB/README.md

 1. Bike screen: User can select bike, get bike information, and interact with the bike.
 2. Log screen: User can view the log of trips for current emulator session.

+Additional screen:

+- Map and simulation screen: Possible to watch and play with multiple bikes.
+Built as a way to test the complete application, end 2 end.

 ### Selecting a bike: